“The supreme art of war is to subdue the enemy without fighting.” ~Sun Tzu

 Sadly, I have to acknowledge that I inadvertently stumbled upon, and through, the horrific August 12, 2017, Unite the Right rally in Charlottesville.
 Living in Charlottesville at the time, I was tangled up in a mini documentary film that I was working on.
 So I was in a bubble, blocking all news, especially local.
 I had plans to be downtown that day to view a film at noon.
 I was shocked when I arrived, and managed to film bits of the rally.
 What I witnessed, left a permanent imprint on me emotionally and psychologically.
 I’m a fierce advocate against white nationalism.

-I eagerly acknowledge my wanderlust while driving through the Lower Hudson Valley, including Bear Mountain, and stopping at the historic towns along the narrow, mountainous 9W on the western bank and 9 on the eastern.
-It has been a writer’s dream come true, my definition of bliss (if done in July).
-Truly one of the most sensational landscapes in the world.
+I eagerly acknowledge my wanderlust while driving through the Lower Hudson Valley, and stopping at the historic towns along the narrow, mountainous 9W on the western bank and 9 on the eastern, and the many hours I’ve enjoyed hanging out in Tarrytown and Sleepy Hollow, most notably the Sleepy Hollow Burial Ground.
+I even managed to be on these hollowed, historic acres Friday 13 in December 2019.
+Very Spooky.
+Standing on the world famous Headless Horseman bridge, felt like a game changer.
+The Lower Hudson Valley is tuly one of the most sensational landscapes in the world.
+My father was born and raised in White Plains.
 My uncle taught at West Point when I was in high school.
 We visited often, and I was graced with the pleasure of seeing many USMA football games.
 So I became a big fan of this bucolic landscape way back when.
 (I recently learned that Billy Joel wrote New York State of Mind along some of the same roads.
 He lived in Highland Falls, NY just south of West Point, and commuted to NYC.)

 I gratefully acknowledge the exceptional wealth of valuable climate change information from climate expert Dr. Joseph Romm in his clear, concise and organized book Climate Change: What Everyone Needs to Know.
 He spells out very simply what the next steps are for lowering our individual carbon footprint.
 We can begin cutting carbon immediately.
 We each have the power.
 We don’t need to wait for a politician to direct us.

-And lastly, I acknowledge, and am extremely appreciative of, the many books that have broadened my understanding and scope on several salient subject matters.
-The following are personal favorites and quite significant, and have created a broad wealth of knowledge to draw from in writing the Secret Tortoise series.
+And lastly, I acknowledge, and am extremely appreciative of, the many books, articles, blogs and videos that have broadened my understanding and scope on several salient subject matters.
+The following are quite significant, and have created a broad wealth of knowledge to draw from in writing the Secret Tortoise series.

 - Wulf, Andrea.
 Founding Gardners: The Revolutionary Generation, Nature, and the Shaping of the American Nation, New York: Knopf Doubleday, 2012.